Foxy/foxy-elements/README.md

 # Foxy Elements 🦊🏗

 Collection of [web components](https://developer.mozilla.org/docs/Web/Web_Components) powering the new front-end functionality at Foxy with built-in i18n and theming.
-Works with React, Vue, Svelte and more – or just on it own.
+Works with React, Vue, Svelte and more – or just on its own.
 Built with [LitElement](https://github.com/polymer/lit-element), [Tailwind](https://github.com/tailwindlabs/tailwindcss) and [Vaadin](https://github.com/vaadin/vaadin).

+You can view all the components in various states, with plenty of examples, at [elements.foxy.dev](https://elements.foxy.dev/).

 ## Getting started